The Critic (TV series): Contemporaneous

 Early on in its run, Siskel and Ebert did a review of the show.
 It was the only television series they ever reviewed.
 Some of the criticisms they provided, if left unattended to, may have been factors to the show's cancellation.
-They said the show didn't have as many memorable characters as The Simpsons, and encouraged the writers to work on that.
+They said the show did not have as many memorable characters as The Simpsons, and encouraged the writers to work on that.
 They said the second episode was a let down because "it didn't seem to be about the world of a movie critic," and was instead about "a single dad and his geeky son."
 They said the jokes involving Jay's dad get tiresome, and that the station boss isn't as sharp a parody as he could be.
 Gene Siskel said, "if The Critic is gonna succeed—and I hope it does—it desperately needs to refocus itself on the movies and the way critics interact with them."
 He added that the show needs a second critic, and jokingly said he and Roger Ebert should (and would love to) save the show by writing scripts for them.
 Ebert said the show should have 2 to 3 movie/genre parodies per episode.
 He added he would like to see Jay watch television to allow the show to satirize that medium as well.
 This would focus the show on the media, and not let it become another show about a man and his problems.
 Siskel said the writers should keep Jay as a smart critic.
 Regardless of his personality, if his critiques are witty and intelligent, by extension the show's satire becomes much sharper.
 The two critics later appeared as themselves in an episode where they ended their partnership and each recruited Jay to join them for a new series; when Jay realized that Gene and Roger deeply missed working together, he engineered their reconciliation and went back to his own series.